seanvm/blog.vanmulligen.ca/_posts/2018-11-15-transpiling-es9-node-modules-with-babel-7.markdown

 date:   2018-11-21
 ---

-<span class="dropcap">W</span>ith 2018 coming to an end, we have seen adoption of the Node.js 8 runtime by [AWS Lambda][aws-lambda]{:target="_blank"} as well as [Google Cloud Functions][google_cloud_functions]{:target="_blank"}.
+<span class="dropcap">T</span>here is no doubt that 2018 has been a great year to be a Javascript developer.
+In particular, we have seen adoption of the Node.js 8 runtime by [AWS Lambda][aws-lambda]{:target="_blank"} as well as [Google Cloud Functions][google_cloud_functions]{:target="_blank"}.
 Native support for ES8's async functions using async/await has been much anticipated, and is definitely a much welcomed step forward for anyone using server-side Javascript.

 However, with the release of ES2018 (ES9) there are now even more cool features to add to your developer toolkit, such as [Async Iteraters][async-iterators]{:target="_blank"} and [Object Rest/Spread Properties][rest-elements]{:target="_blank"}.
 Unfortunately, support for these features requires Node v10+.
 While many developers may be afforded the luxury of being able to use whichever node version they desire, for others (e.g. those using AWS Lambda) the requirements are more stringent.